 The Stevens Point Area Public School District has nine school board members.
-Members are elected for a three-year term.
+Members are elected for a three-year term and receive an annual stipend of $3780.
 Citizens of the Stevens Point Area Public School District, 18 years of age or older may run for a board position.

 The Stevens Point Area Public School District School Board meets on the second Monday of the month at 6:30 p.m.
 Meetings are held at Bliss Educational Services, 1900 Polk Street.
 The agenda includes an opportunity for members of the public to address the Board.
 Speakers have a maximum of three minutes to address the Board with their concerns, questions or suggestions.
 The Board is always interested in hearing input from the community.

 - Communities served by the District: Stevens Point, Plover, Junction City, Park Ridge, Whiting, Hull, Stockton, Carson, Linwood, Dewey, Eau Pleine, Sharon, Buena Vista, Milladore, Grant, and Sherry